Saturday night (9/8) at 8:00 pm upstairs in Panel Room 1.

 For those who wish to enter and compete, pay close attention to all the rules and expectations below.

 HOW IT WORKS:

 Contest is open to ages 11 and up.
 (11-15 youth entries, 16-Up adult entries)

-Space is limited and first come, first served, so start prepping now and register early.
+You may be able to sign up day of, but space is limited and first come, first served, so plan now and register early!

 Individuals can apply to be judged in one of the following categories; however, final placement will be at the discretion of the judges and contest organizers.